 "It is time to make some vital choices," he added.
 "Change that improves living standards while reducing our impact on the natural world will not be easy.
 The cities, power plants and homes we build today will either lock society into damaging over-consumption beyond our lifetimes, or begin to propel this and future generations towards sustainable living.”

-, launched in Beijing, China, pulls together various data to compile two indicators of the Earth’s well-being.
+The Living Planet Report, launched in Beijing, China, pulls together various data to compile two indicators of the Earth’s well-being.

 The first, the Living Planet Index, measures biodiversity, based on trends in more than 3,600 populations of 1,300 vertebrate species around the world.
 In all, data for 695 terrestrial, 344 freshwater and 274 marine species were analysed.
 Terrestrial species declined by 31 per cent, freshwater species by 28 per cent and marine species by 27 per cent.

 The second index, the Ecological Footprint, measures humanity’s demand on the biosphere.
 Humanity’s footprint has more than tripled between 1961 and 2003.
 This report shows that our footprint exceeded biocapacity by 25 per cent in 2003.
 In the previous report (based on data to 2001), this figure was 21 per cent.
 The carbon dioxide footprint, from the use of fossil fuels, was the fastest growing component of our global footprint, increasing more than ninefold from 1961 to 2003.